 Savings Are In Place For The Down Payment

 Not only should debt be paid off, but also renters should have enough in their savings accounts to make a down payment of at least 10%.
 However, a 20% down payment is preferable.
-Individuals are advised to stay away from the no-down-payment option because of the high interest rates and huge mortgage payments that are typically included in these plans.
+Individuals are advised to stay away from the no-down-payment option because of the high-interest rates and huge mortgage payments that are typically included in these plans.

 Rent Is High

-Sometimes, it can actually be more cost-effective to purchase a home rather than to continue paying on a rental.
+Sometimes, it can actually be more cost-effective to purchase a home rather than to continue paying for a rental.
 In some areas of the country, rental units are in such high demand that landlords can charge premiums.
-When individuals see rents going up and prices on homes going down, they will know that it is prime home-buying season.
+When individuals see rents going up and prices on homes going down, they will know that it is a prime home-buying season.

 A Home Is Priced To Sell

-If one’s family is expanding and individuals know what they will be needing from a home for the next ten years, they may be ready to make this investment.
-According to The Clement Group at RE/MAX Properties, Inc., individuals will know that homeowners are motivated to sell when they have made necessary repairs before putting the house on the market and when the homes are priced to sell with competitive prices throughout the neighborhood.
+If one’s family is expanding and individuals know what they will be needing a home for the next ten years, they may be ready to make this investment.
+According to The Clement Group at RE/MAX Properties, Inc., individuals will know that homeowners are motivated to sell when they have made necessary repairs before putting the house on the market and when the homes are priced to sell at competitive prices throughout the neighborhood.

 Each of these four tips should be in place before one commits to buying a home.
 Home ownership comes with major financial obligations and individuals should feel that they are financially stable before signing the paperwork.
-Checking with professionals, such as one’s personal accountant, a real estate agent and a mortgage lender, can help interested people cement their decision to buy.
+Checking with professionals, such as one’s personal accountant, a real estate agent, and a mortgage lender, can help interested people cement their decision to buy.